Training Course

 Hours and Fees

-Learn to be an Alexander Technique Trainer in LondonThe course is full time over a period of three years with three terms a year.
+Learn to be an Alexander Technique Trainer in LondonThe course is usually full time over a period of three years with three terms a year.
+Other options are available to complete the STAT required 1600 hours.
 It runs for four days a week (Monday to Thursday) for four hours each day.

 Monday 9am – 1pm